internship-team-ny/Redis-NLU-modules/README.md

 });
  ```

-  ***An example of retrieving the text and id of a user request's tweets, analyzing their texts, and then storing that analysis***:
+  ***An example of retrieving a user request's tweets, analyzing their texts, and then storing that analysis***:

 ```
 var redis = require('redis_module.js');